g-schubert/g-schubert/README.md

 # Hi, I'm Gabriel Schubert 👋

-### Industrial Engineering & Computer Science Student @ TU Berlin · Developer · Data & AI Enthusiast
+### Industrial Engineering @ TU Berlin · Developer · Data & AI Enthusiast

 ---

 ## About Me

 I'm a Berlin-based student of **Industrial Engineering & Management** at the **Technische Universität Berlin**, with a strong focus on software engineering, data analytics, and AI-driven applications.
-I enjoy bridging the gap between technical depth and business thinking — whether that's building production-ready web apps, automating workflows, or diving into systems programming.
+I enjoy bridging the gap between technical depth and business thinking, whether that's building production-ready web apps, automating workflows, or diving into systems programming.

 Beyond university, I've worked as a **data analytics working student**, interned in **technical venture development**, and tutored fellow students in computer science.
 I love turning real-world problems into clean, reliable software.

-Outside of tech, I enjoy staying active and coaching youth basketball — habits that keep me focused and team-oriented.
+Outside of tech, I enjoy staying active and coaching youth basketball, habits that keep me focused and team-oriented.

 ---